Best daily deals

 For the best sound quality, pick up the Shure MV7

 The Shure MV7 reproduces vocals very well, and this truly versatile mic has both a USB and XLR output, which can be used simultaneously.
-It has several recording settings you can choose from to optimize the frequency response, and though it only has a cardioid polar pattern, this is typically what you’d use for voice recordings anyways.
+You can choose from several recording settings to optimize the frequency response.
+Though it only has a cardioid polar pattern, this is typically what you’d use for voice recordings anyway.
 Though the touchpad controls on the microphone are a bit inconvenient as they require two hands to maneuver, the rest of the mic’s hardware is very useful.
 Along with the USB and XLR outputs, the mic has a headphone port for live monitoring.
 All these great features make it one of the best mics for YouTube content.

 Shure MV7